pramnora/simply-fortran/README.md

 ## Introduction

 I was looking through Linux Mint OS/Operating System...file manager, called: Snap;
-more specifically, I was peering through the 'programming' related section of Snap software...;
+-(more specifically, I was peering through the 'programming' related section of Snap software)-
 when, all of a sudden, I came across a link allowing me to download a Fortran compiler called: SimplyFortran;
 so, I thought to myself I've never tried using Fortran before; therefore, why not...?